Ivanti

 Ivanti (/ˌi:ˈvɒnti:/) is an IT software company headquartered in South Jordan, Utah, United States.
-It produces software for IT Security, IT Service Management, IT Asset Management, Unified Endpoint Management, Identity Management and supply chain management.
+It produces software for IT Security, IT Service Management (ITSM), IT Asset Management (ITAM), Unified Endpoint Management (UEM), Identity Management, Patch Management and supply chain management.
 It was formed in January 2017 with the merger of LANDESK and HEAT Software, and later acquired Cherwell Software.
+The company became more widely known after security incidents related to the VPN hardware it sells.

 History

 LANDESK

 LAN Systems was founded in 1985 and its software products acquired by Intel in 1991 to form its LANDESK division.
 LANDESK introduced the desktop management category in 1993.
 In 2002 LANDESK Software became a standalone company with headquarters near Salt Lake City, Utah.
 In 2006, Avocent purchased the company for $416 million.
 Also in 2006, LANDESK added process management technologies to its product line and extended into the consolidated service desk market with LANDESK Service Desk.
 In 2010 LANDESK was acquired by private equity firm Thoma Bravo.

 LANDESK bought supply chain software company Wavelink in 2012, network vulnerability assessment and patch management company Shavlik in 2013, application software company Naurtech Corporation in 2014, data visualisation company Xtraction Solutions in 2015. and AppSense, a provider of secure user environment management technology, in 2016.